PranavDeshmukh233/Portfolio/README.md

-My Portfolio website build using React.js
+My Portfolio website is built using React. js